Parental responsibility - Portugal

 Applicable Portuguese rules of civil procedure

-The application for enforceability must be submitted to the family and minors division of the central district court.
-Where there is no family and minors division, the application must be submitted to the local instance court at the district court, to the division with generic competence, or the civil division in which the latter operates.
+The application for enforceability must be submitted to the family and minors court at the district court.
+Where there is no family and minors court, the application must be submitted to the local civil court at the district court or to the court with generic competence.

 The action is in the form of common declarative action, as provided for in the Portuguese Code of Civil Procedure (Código de Processo Civil), with the specifications set out in the Brussels IIa Regulation.